-This Toasted Coconut Butter is a one-ingredient treat.
-It’s a smooth and creamy spread that’s full of flavor.
+This Toasted Coconut Butter is a one-ingredient treat that only takes minutes to make!
+It’s a smooth and creamy spread that’s full of flavor and naturally paleo, vegan and gluten-free.
 Perfect gift for coconut lovers!

 I really feel like I shouldn’t be posting this, because it such a non-recipe.
 Actually though – it’s pretty much 1 ingredient, maybe 2 or 3 depending if you want to add salt and/or some kind of sweetener.
 I personally didn’t add sweetener, cause I looooove the way toasted coconut tastes on it’s own, but I did add a little bit of flaked sea salt.
 Added the perfect salty twist.

 While coconut butter made with raw coconut is super awesome, I have an obsession with toasted coconut, and I needed toasted coconut butter to happen in my life.
 It worked amazingly, and turned into a spread that I love on toast, sliced banana bread, added to smoothies, or with fruit.